top of page

 Illustration comparing toe alignment: left shows a barefoot foot with straight toes, right shows toes cramped in a modern shoe.
 Labels included.

-Looking at how your shoes are wearing provides insight into your current walking habits.
 Do you notice if your shoes wear unevenly?
 If so, this is an insight that you can correct how you're distributing your weight.
 Keep a neutral ankle by distributing your weight well.
+When moving, place your weight mostly in your toe pad and outer part of your foot.

 Diagram showing four foot positions: Neutral, Over-pronation, Supination, Severe over-pronation.
 Gray legs with dashed line alignment.